nixos-asia/website/en/tutorial/nixos-config.md

        error: opening file '/etc/nixos/flake.lock': Permission denied
 ```

-Alright, at this point, we are better off moving the whole configuration to our home directory, which would also prepare the ground for storing it on Git.
+Alright, now Nix understably cannot to write to root-owned directory.
+At this point, we are better off moving the whole configuration to our home directory, which would also prepare the ground for storing it on Git.

 ## Move configuration to user directory